hrbigelow/opcheck/introduction.md

 # `opschema` predicate graphs

+opschema employs a predicate graph to check whether an op's argument set is valid or not.
+And, if not, to issue an informative error message.
+Since it is a proof-of-concept, it does not throw an exception, but rather passes the argument set on to TensorFlow's op.
+In this way, opschema's error message can be compared with TensorFlow's exception should it arise.
+Ultimately, if it were adopted, it would instead be used to construct the exception text.

-The highest-level predicate graph actually used by the `tf.nn.convolution` schema is shown here.
+The predicate graph actually used by the `tf.nn.convolution` schema is shown here.

 ![Predicate Graph](graphs/tf.nn.convolution.pred.svg?raw=true)

-Its job is something like 'enhanced typechecking' of arguments.
+All of the nodes except the `Inventory` node do something like 'enhanced typechecking' of arguments.
 Each node contains a function that both acts as a predicate, and if successful, passes on a value to child nodes to be input into their enclosed functions.
 If unsuccessful, evaluation of the graph stops.
-It is evaluated in topological order, parents first.

 The 'Schema' node takes no arguments and returns `(True, arg_dict)`.
 Each child node extracts a particular value based on its name.
 For instance, `ShapeList(strides)`